FrenkenFlores/online_store/README.md

  - use the best programming techniques/patterns to make the code high quality, easy to maintain, low complexity, testable
  - demonstrate the knowledge of test driven development

+### please upload your code to github and send the link of your repository to zakir@atarev.com